MaxRobertsDear/blog/content/blog/React-Mastery/index.md

 Evaluation:
 Is this component related to a parent component that could change but does not effect the current component in any way?
 Then a check will be useful.

+#### How React updates the DOM

+React does not automatically update the DOM when render() is called.
+Instead, when render() is called, React produces a re-rendered virtual DOM.
+The re-rendered virtual DOM is compared to the old virtual DOM.
+If any changes are detected between the re-rendered virtual DOM and the new virtual DOM, then the real DOM is updated.
+Even then, not the whole of the DOM is re-rendered, but instead only the parts that were different.

+This saves time because it is much faster to create and compare the virtual DOM than it is to re-render the real DOM.